gatechain/gatechain-docs/en/gatechain-pos.md

 By building a full node to participate in the consensus, you  can earn delegation commission besides mining income, as you  can also  accept delegations from other people.

 1. On a linux or mac device of good performance, install the latest GateChain binaries gated according to  [Installation Document](./gatechain-build.md), then start it properly.
-2. Create a standard account on the node and transfer in adequate GT from other accounts.Make sure you have enough GT in this account.
+2. Create a standard account on the node,Consensus accounts don't need too much balance when they go online,Be able to pay the fees(0.01GT) of online transaction,The minimum amount to participate in the consensus is 1GT(10e9 NANOGT)，Therefore, the balance of the account + the entrusted amount should be ≥ 1GT.

   	a.Create a standard account [CLI](/cli/account.md# Generate  single signature account )